meta-audience/BeatSaber_audience/docs/QUICKSETUP.md

 2. Find your Beat Saber folder location.
 3. Download the export_rel.zip file in the latest [release](https://github.com/meta-audience/BeatSaber_audience/releases).
 4. Extract the zip file to anywhere.
 5. There are three .dll files in this zip file.
-Drag them to following locations:
+Drag them to the following locations:
     - /Libs
         - **audience_unity.dll**
         - **audience-plugin.dll**